sephajebi/home/_pages/about.md

 I am a Postdoctoral Scholar in the C&O department at the University of Waterloo.
 In 2024, I was appointed Junior Faculty (Instructor) in the Department of Mathematics at Princeton University, but visa delays prevented me from taking up the position.

-I received my PhD from the C&O department at the University of Waterloo in 2024.
+I received my PhD in 2024 from the C&O department at the University of Waterloo.
 My advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.

 My current research is in combinatorics and graph theory, with a focus on structural graph theory.
 Broadly, I am also interested in topology, number theory, and category theory.